tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

   <figcaption>Greyscale conversion using the averaged formula, on a rainbow background.</figcaption>
 </figure>

-This issue has to with how the [human eye is more sensitive to certain colours]({% post_url 2016-12-10-comparing_colours %}), but the next method takes our physiology into account to provide improved results.
+This issue has to with how the [human eye is more sensitive to certain colours]({% post_url 2016-12-10-comparing_colours %}), but to address this, the next method takes our physiology into account to provide improved results.

 ### The Luminosity Method

 The luminosity method incorporates the same coefficients as those implemented in GIMP's ([an open source Photoshop alternative](https://www.gimp.org/)) greyscale algorithm.
-What exactly do I mean by 'coefficients'?
-The weighting of the red, green, and blue channels when converting to a shade of grey.
+What exactly do I mean by 'coefficients'? *The weighting of the red, green, and blue channels when converting to a shade of grey.* The coefficient used by GIMP is:

+`(red × 0.3 + green × 0.59 + blue × 0.11) = grey`

-Being that I'm a fan of visual explanations, I'll illustrate the coefficient concept using pie charts and ratios.
-The *averaging* method blended the RGB channels using a simple **1:1:1** ratio -- that is 1 part red, 1 part green, and 1 part blue.
+... but being that I'm a fan of visual explanations, I'll illustrate the coefficient concept using pie charts and ratios.
+The *averaging* method blended the RGB channels using a simple **1:1:1** ratio -- that is 1 part red, 1 part green, and 1 part blue, respectively.
 However, because the human eye is most sensitive to green, and least sensitive to blue, the ratio should be **0.89 : 1.77 : 0.33**.
 Using a <span style="color:#63F">purple / `rgb(102,51,255)`</span> I've created pie charts for both the *averaged* and *luminosity* methods:

 <figure>
   <img src='{{ site.url }}/img/ccctg-coefficient-charts.svg'>
   <figcaption>Averaged proportions of RGB channels (left) versus the luminosity ratio (right).</figcaption>
 </figure>

 As you can see, green is heavily weighted, occupying around 213 degrees of the pie chart.
 Factoring in this coefficient produces more accurate results, as seen in the luminosity conversion below.
-Take note of the background rainbow in particular -- how the blue section of spectrum is clearly darker than the green:
+Take note of the background rainbow in particular -- especially how the blue section of spectrum is clearly darker than the green:

 <figure>
   <img src='{{ site.url }}/img/ccctg-nyancat-colour-to-luminosity-rainbow.png'>